morteza-shoushtari/Morteza-Website/content/home/experience.md

   company_url = "https://ece.byu.edu/"
   location = "UTAH"
   date_start = "2019-01-01"
-  date_end = ""
+  date_end = "2023-07-07"
-  description = """RA with the emphasize on physical layer security and SECC coding on caching channels.
+  description = """RA with the emphasis on physical layer security and SECC coding on wireless communication.
-  Responsibilities include:
+  The outcomes of my Ph.D. research involve:

-  * Analysing
+  * Discovered new properties of secret error-correcting coding (SECC) from the perspectives of information and coding theory.
-  * Modelling
+  * Devised a high-speed algorithm to construct the optimal code in Nested Linear Secrecy Codes, enhancing code identification and selection efficiency.
-  * Deploying
+  * Conducted a detailed assessment and visualized secrecy problems such as eavesdropping in aeronautical mobile telemetry communication and suggested the use of secrecy coding and specialized version of post-quantum cryptosystems for this type of communication system.
   """

 [[experience]]